 User provisioning systems work by automating one or more processes:

-other systems and applications.
+grant/revoke access, etc. on integrated systems and applications.

 - Self-service requests:

 Enable users to update their own profiles (e.g., new home phone

 number) and to request new entitlements (e.g., access to an